Updated June 8, 2023

 Press the Enter key, and you’ll get the difference between the two dates as shown below:

-Step 2: Select the entire column C and click on the Home tab under the Number group section; select either General or Number formatting through the dropdown list to convert it into numbers.
+Step 2: Select the entire column C and click on the Home tab under the Number group section; select General or Number formatting through the dropdown list to convert it into numbers.

 You now can see the difference between the two dates as a number of days as shown below:

-Step 3: Drag the formula until the last working row, and you can see the difference between all dates into a number of days, as shown below.
-You can hit keyboard strokes Ctrl + D after selecting all the working cells.
+Step 3: Drag the formula until the last working row, and you can see the difference between all dates in a number of days, as shown below.
+After selecting all the working cells, you can hit keyboard strokes Ctrl + D.

 Example #2 – Two Dates in Number of Years

 Now, we will be looking to figure out how to find a difference between two dates in a number of years.

-Since we need to find out the difference between the years of the Second Date and the First Date, we’ll be using the YEAR() function in Excel to find out the difference in years.
+Since we need to determine the difference between the years of the Second Date and the First Date, we’ll use the YEAR() function in Excel to determine the difference in years.

 Step 1: In cell D2, use the =YEAR(B2) formula.
 It will extract the year from the date present under cell B2.

 Step 2: Now, use the subtract operator to subtract between two date years.

 Press Enter key, and you’ll get the number of years as a difference between Second Date and First Date, as shown below.

 Step 4: Drag the formula across cells to get the difference in the number of years for dates present across the cells.

 If you can see column D, you will figure out that for rows 4 and 7, the number of years difference is zero.
-Since both the dates associated are falling in the same year, to get a fraction of the year value, we can use the other function called YEARFRAC() to get the number of years, including a fraction of the years well.
+Since both the dates are associated with falling in the same year, with getting a fraction of the year value, we can use the other function called YEARFRAC() to get the number of years, including a fraction of the years well.

 In cell E2, use =YEARFRAC(A2, B2) as a formula to get the year value with the fractional part included in it.